makerdao/documentation/source/includes/_cdp.md

 `cdp.lockEth(eth)` abstracts the token conversions needed to lock collateral in a CDP.
 It first converts the ETH to WETH, then converts the WETH to PETH, then locks the PETH in the CDP.

+*Note: this process is not atomic, so it's possible for some of the transactions to succeed but not all three.
+See [Using DsProxy](#proxy-service) for executing multiple transactions atomically.*

 ## **drawDai**

 ```javascript